webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 For an example of a VM with two roles that doesn’t deploy a web application could be a VM with the name "'''db5-masterdb'''" which would be used as the main ("''masterdb''") database server ("''db''").
 Another example would be a VM with the name "''notes''" which installs hypothesis.

+The piece of code that makes the parsing is managed by a small piece of Python code in <code>/srv/salt/_grains/purpose.py</code> that parses the name.

+Getting the VM’s ''roles'' can be done like this:

+  salt db5-masterdb grains.get roles
+  db5-masterdb:
+    - db
+    - masterdb

+Making an action only on VMs that has a given role can be done like this:

+  salt -G 'roles:redis' test.version
+  redis-alpha1:
+    2014.7.1

 '''Continue reading about roles in [[WPD:Infrastructure/architecture/VM_roles]]'''

 == Level ==

 The "''environment level''" is defined as a <code>key: value</code> string (e.g. "level: production") in <code>/etc/salt/grains</code>.
 That file is created when the VM is created using the salt master managed <code>/srv/opsconfig/userdata.txt</code> '''cloud-init'' boot script.

-Getting the ''environment level'' name that the VM knows it has would be done like this:
+Getting the ''environment level'' name that the VM knows it has can be done like this:

   salt vmname grains.get level
   vmname: